Updated: March, 2023

-On the other hand, if you don’t truly care about calories, you could have your Frappuccinos with heavy cream instead of milk.
+On the other hand, if you don’t mind the extra calories, you could have your Frappuccinos with heavy cream instead of milk.

 Do They Use Espresso?

-You can ask for more or less Frap Roast pumps, or even have an espresso shot added on top of them for an extra caffeine kick.
+You can ask for more or less Frap Roast pumps, or even have an espresso shot added in addition for an extra caffeine kick.